-So, the most important thing you can do is to make sure that you have good text content on your site, whether it’s image captions, gallery paragraphs, or other relevant articles and pages.
-Secondly, make sure that your keywords and descriptions for the various galleries, photos, and pages are concise and exactly relevant to the content of that page.
+So, the most important thing you can do is to write good text content on your site, including image captions, gallery paragraphs, and relevant articles and pages.
+Secondly, make sure that your titles, descriptions, and keywords for the various galleries, photos, and pages are concise and highly relevant to the content of that page.

 Remember, do not go overboard with excess keywords, or excess keyword links, or any spammy techniques like that.
-Try to think of the search engines as actual humans – what is clear and understandable by humans will likely be clear and understandable to the search engines (except for images, which they can’t see).
+Try to think of the search engines as actual humans – what is clear and understandable by humans will likely be clear and understandable to the search engines.
 Conversely, what is obviously recognized as spammy baiting by human viewers will likely also be seen (and penalized) as spammy baiting by search engines.

-The other important thing is to try to regularly update your website with new content then actively promote it, whether through social media like Facebook, online photography forums, or other means online or offline.
+The other important thing is to try to regularly update your website with new content then actively promote it, whether through social media, online photography forums, or other means online or offline.

 I hope this article has helped give you a basic understanding of good SEO practices.
 While it is beneficial to follow these guidelines, it is important to realize that beyond these basic steps, most of the control over your website’s search engine rankings is simply out of your hands, so don’t lose sleep over this stuff!
 Just post the best content you can, promote it, and let the rest run its course.